 Video Snippets

-Video content, usually from YouTube, with suggested timestamp.
+Video content, usually from YouTube, with a suggested timestamp.

 Best for: